Pablo Ortiz Monasterio

-Pablo Ortiz Monasterio is a Mexican photographer, writer and editor born in Mexico City in 1952.
-He is internationally recognized as one of the most representative artists of the Mexican contemporary photography.
+Pablo Ignacio Ortiz Monasterio Prieto is a Mexican photographer, writer and editor born in Mexico City in 1952.
+He is internationally recognized as one of the most representative artists of Mexican contemporary photography.

 Early life and education

-Pablo Ortíz Monasterio was born in Mexico City in 1952 and is the fourth son of the plastic surgeon Fernando Ortiz Monasterio and Leonor Prieto.
+Pablo Ortiz Monasterio was born in Mexico City in 1952 and is the fourth son of the plastic surgeon Fernando Ortiz Monasterio and Leonor Prieto.
 In his youth, his parents used to travel frequently and narrate their experiences to their children using transparencies.
 He says that the possibility of narrating experiences using images was something that marked him forever.
-When Monasterio was 16, he discovered the work of French photographer Bernard Plossu, and that is when he decided that he wanted to be a photographer.
+When Ortiz Monasterio was 16, he discovered the work of French photographer Bernard Plossu, and that is when he decided that he wanted to be a photographer.
 He studied economics at the National Autonomous University of Mexico, but during the 1970s he moved to London and studied photography at the London College of Printing.

 Career

-Monasterio returned to Mexico at the beginning of the 1980s, and in 1982 he edited a book called "Los pueblos del viento" (1982).
-In 2010, Monasterio presented a photo-book called Montaña Blanca which he started in 1992.
+Ortiz Monasterio returned to Mexico at the beginning of the 1980s, and in 1982 he edited a book called "Los pueblos del viento" (1982).
+In 2010, Ortiz Monasterio presented a photo-book called Montaña Blanca which he started in 1992.
 In this project, he spent 13 years visiting towns near to the volcanos Popocatépetl and Iztaccíhuatl to capture how two geological phenomena have a very strong impact on Mexican culture.
 The book includes literary texts written by Margo Glantz, Antonio Saborit and Alfonso Morales and it is divided by different readings.
 The first is the Mexican legend of origins of the bronze race, the second is a reflection on gender which inquires into the question of why these volcanoes are considered male and female.
 The third is a popular and idealized representation of the pre-Hispanic past and, finally, a chronicle about the mixture of the photography genres.